 If a debt collector has been trying unsuccessfully to get in contact with you, they'll use other methods to try to get to you.
 That may include calling your family members to figure out the best way to contact you.

 It’s easier than you think for debt collectors to find your relatives.
 They use many of the same methods to locate your relatives that they use to locate you.
-Previously shared addresses are easy to use to find your family members.
-The internet has made it easier than ever to get these connections with just the click of a few buttons.
+For example, debt collectors can easily find your relatives if you've previously shared an address with them.
+The internet has made it easier than ever to find these connections with just the click of a few buttons.

-They can’t reveal that they’re working for a collection agency unless the relative “expressly requests” this information, i.e. they ask “Who do you work for?” or “Who is your employer?”
-And if the collector already has your address and phone number, they’re not allowed to contact your relatives at all.
+Debt collectors can’t reveal that they’re working for a collection agency unless the relative “expressly” requests this information (for example, if they ask, “Who do you work for?” or “Who is your employer?”).

-Even without directly telling your family members that you owe a debt, the collector may hope that by simply contacting your relatives about your “important business matter” that you’ll be inspired to pay off the debt, if for no other reason than to prevent further embarrassment.
+Even without directly telling your family members that you owe a debt, the collector may hope that by simply contacting your relatives about your “important business matter,” you’ll be inspired to pay off the debt, if for no other reason than to prevent further embarrassment.

 How to Stop Collectors From Contacting Your Family

-You can request the debt collector stop contacting you about the debt, but you must make the request in writing by sending a cease and desist letter.
+You can request that the debt collector stop contacting you about the debt, but you must make the request in writing by sending a cease-and-desist letter.

 If you’re already in contact with a debt collector who threatens to tell your family about your debt, they’re breaking the law.
 You can report a debt collector who has violated your rights regarding your debt to the Consumer Financial Protection Bureau (CFPB).
 Finally, consider speaking with an attorney about filing a lawsuit against a collection agency that’s violated your rights by telling your family members about your debt.